ETS-BodyModeling/ImplicitParametricAvatar/README.md

 - **Installation Script:** [`INSTALL.sh`](INSTALL.sh)
   Automates environment setup and dependency installation on a vanilla system.
 See [Installation & Setup](#installation--setup) for details.
 - **Result Generation Scripts:**
   Scripts to reproduce the quantitative results presented in the paper (e.g., *Table 1*).
 These scripts run without parameters.
-See [Replicating Results (Table 1)](#replicating-results-table-1) for execution details.
+ Specifically, running python -m scripts.run_pipeline_simple and python -m scripts.run_pipeline_simple_sub will generate the final results in a file named output_simple/ours.csv and output_sub/ours.csv.

 ---